-Hundreds of families lose children to accident drowning each year.
-For every child drowning, 11-children manage to survive – but many suffer a disabling brain damage.
+Hundreds of families lose children to accidental drowning each year.
+For every child drowning, 11-children manage to survive – but many suffer disabling brain damage.

 You cannot drown-proof a child, but every layer of protection that you add significantly reduces the chance of a child drowning incident– the more, the better.
 Of those steps, pool safety fencing is arguably the most effective at preventing fatal drowning incidents because it physically prevents access to the pool, making your pool safer for your children and your neighbors.

 You wouldn’t own a car without seat belts.
 Don’t own a pool without protecting it.